matteoferla/Somewhat-Smart-Home/other/Oregon_433.md

 ## Oregon scientific sensors

+> Addendum: I used an arduino, which has a better documented library only to discover
+> that actually the range of the receiver is only 5 m or so even at 5 V.
+> I have bought a RFM12-433 MHz and will test it when I get round to it.

 I have two Oregon scientific sensors (THN132N) and a BAR266 display thinggy.
 I was given these for Christmas some time back and I have not really managed to intercept the signal to log them.